 Tall fescue grass should be watered deeply twice each week during dry periods; this helps encourage deep root growth and reduces the need for frequent watering during hotter months.
 Once established, fertilize once each month with a high nitrogen fertilizer that’s specifically formulated for cool season grasses like tall fescue.
 Always follow manufacturer directions when applying fertilizer; over fertilization can damage your lawn or cause excessive weed growth.

-See also What is Toothwort Plant
+See also What is Texas Mountain Laurel Plant

 Mowing